Nonoose/pyViCare-domoticz/README.md

 To use PyViCare, every user has to register and create their private API key.
 Follow these steps to create your API key:

 1. Login to the [Viessmann Developer Portal](https://developer.viessmann.com/start.html) with your existing ViCare username from the ViCare app.
+2. Go to My Dashboard, which should open https://app.developer.viessmann.com/
-2. In the menu navigate to API Keys.
+3. Navigate to API Keys.
-3. Create a new OAuth client using following data:
+4. Create a new OAuth client using following data:
    * Name: PyViCare
    * Google reCAPTCHA: Disabled
    * Redirect URIs: vicare://oauth-callback/everest